Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 - history of modifications (in reverse order)
 - supported languages
 - version info of compatible components required with this extension and Mediawiki
-- short installation instructions (MediaWiki, WYSIWYG, WikiEditor, SemanticForms)
+- installation instructions (MediaWiki, WYSIWYG, WikiEditor, SemanticForms)
 - compatible browsers and browser settings

 ================